Axia-Tech/AXIA-wiki/docs/learn/learn-auction.md

 less.
 Together Dave's and Emily's bids only equals a valuation of `560`.

 Charlie's valuation for the entire range is `600`.
-Therefore Charlie is awarded the complete range of the parachain slot.
+Therefore Charlie is awarded the complete range of the allychain slot.

 ## FAQ

 ### Why doesn't everyone bid for the max length?

 For the duration of the slot the tokens bid in the auction will be locked up.
 This means that there are opportunity costs from the possibility of using those tokens for something else.
-For parachains that are beneficial to AXIACoin, this should align the interests between parachains and the AXIACoin Relay Chain.
+For allychains that are beneficial to AXIA, this should align the interests between allychains and the AXIA Relay Chain.

-### How does this mechanism help ensure parachain diversity?
+### How does this mechanism help ensure allychain diversity?

-The method for dividing the parachain slots into intervals was partly inspired by the desire to allow for a greater amount of parachain diversity, and prevent particularly large and well-funded parachains from hoarding slots.
-By making each period a {{ axiasolar: three-month duration but the overall slot a 2-year duration :axiasolar }} {{ axialunar: 6-week duration but the overall slot a 1-year duration :axialunar }}, the mechanism can cope with well-funded parachains that will ensure they secure a slot at the end of their lease, while gradually allowing other parachains to enter the ecosystem to occupy the durations that are not filled.
-For example, if a large, well-funded parachain has already acquired a slot for range 1 - 8, they would be very interested in getting the next slot that would open for 2 - 9.
-Under this mechanism that parachain could acquire just the period 9 (since that is the only one it needs) and allow range 2 - 8 of the second parachain slot to be occupied by another.
+The method for dividing the allychain slots into intervals was partly inspired by the desire to allow for a greater amount of allychain diversity, and prevent particularly large and well-funded allychains from hoarding slots.
+By making each period a {{ AXIA: three-month duration but the overall slot a 2-year duration :AXIA }} {{ axialunar: 6-week duration but the overall slot a 1-year duration :axialunar }}, the mechanism can cope with well-funded allychains that will ensure they secure a slot at the end of their lease, while gradually allowing other allychains to enter the ecosystem to occupy the durations that are not filled.
+For example, if a large, well-funded allychain has already acquired a slot for range 1 - 8, they would be very interested in getting the next slot that would open for 2 - 9.
+Under this mechanism that allychain could acquire just the period 9 (since that is the only one it needs) and allow range 2 - 8 of the second allychain slot to be occupied by another.

 ### Why is randomness difficult on blockchains?